State of Wisconsin

 Example 4

 Michelle applies for BadgerCare Plus for herself and her two children.
 She reports that she started a job last month and is earning $1,400 per month.
 Because the job is new, neither SWICA nor Equifax data is available.
-Since these data exchanges are not available, the reasonable compatibility test will not be performed, and Michelle will be required to verify her earnings using paystubs, an EVF-E form, or other documentation.
+Since these data exchanges are not available, the reasonable compatibility test will not be performed, and Michelle will be required to verify her earnings using paystubs received during the last 30 days, an EVF-E form, or other documentation.

 Example 5